Discovery (formerly South Sound)

 - We welcome homeschool, public school, private school, charter school and on-line school participants.

-- Our Mission is to encourage students in Science, Technology, Engineering and
+- Our Mission is to encourage students in Science, Technology, Engineering, and Mathematics (STEM).

 - We are a Washington State non-profit corporation with IRS tax exempt status.